dougeby/IntuneDocs/intune-azure/manage-apps/app-protection-policies.md

 ---
 # required metadata

-title: How to create and deploy app protection policies in Microsoft Intune | Microsoft Docs
+title: How to create and deploy app protection policies in Microsoft Intune | Intune Azure preview | Microsoft Docs
 description:  Learn how Intune app protection policies can help protect company data used by apps you manage.
 keywords:
 author: karthikaraman